 10. Financial Projections

 Aside from the Executive Summary, this is perhaps the most critical part of your business plan.
 It should start with previous and current income statements, balance sheets, and cash flow statements.
-The requirements for your desired business loan should show you how far back the bank wants you to go.
+Your desired business loan requirements should show you how far back the bank wants you to go.

-Then, you will explain how your business will generate enough profits to simultaneously pay off the debt and grow your business.
+You will then explain how your business will generate enough profits to pay off the debt and simultaneously grow your business.
 Like the previous section, your projections should span at least three years.
 And the future numbers should assume that you have obtained your desired loan.
 Projections will include monthly or quarterly sales, expenses, profits, and overall cash flow.

 Your goals should be a careful mix of accuracy and optimism.
 The latter is perfectly justifiable if you can back it up with data and acknowledge the risks of taking on so much debt.
 Your business lender will want to see that you’ve thought about these risks and developed realistic solutions.